Viktor Frankl: Personal life

 In 1941, Frankl married Tilly Grosser, who was a station nurse at Rothschild Hospital.
-Soon after they were married, she became pregnant, but they were forced to abort the child.
+Soon after they were married she became pregnant, but they were forced to abort the child.
 Tilly died in the Bergen Belsen concentration camp.

 Frankl's father, Gabriel, originally from Pohořelice, Moravia, died in the Theresienstadt Ghetto concentration camp on 13 February 1943, aged 81, from starvation and pneumonia.
 His mother and brother, Walter, were both killed in Auschwitz.
 His sister, Stella, escaped to Australia.

 In 1947, Frankl married Eleonore "Elly" Katharina Schwindt.
 She was a practicing Catholic.
 The couple respected each other's religious backgrounds, both attending church and synagogue, and celebrating Christmas and Hanukkah.
-They had one daughter, Gabriele, who went on to become a child psychologist.
 Although it was not known for 50 years, his wife and son-in-law reported after his death that he prayed every day and had memorized the words of daily Jewish prayers and psalms.

+Viktor and Elly Frankl had one daughter, Gabriele, who went on to become a child psychologist.
+Frankl's grandson, Alexander Vesely, is a licensed psychotherapist, producer and documentary film director, who co-founded the Viktor Frankl Institute of America.
+Alexander Vesely produced, filmed, and edited the documentary "Viktor & I".

+Frankl was also an "avid mountain climber," until he was 80 years old.
+There are three "difficult" trails in the Austrian Alps named after him.

 Frankl died of heart failure in Vienna on 2 September 1997.
 He is buried in the Jewish section of the Vienna Central Cemetery.